Skip to content

 • the region that should be read is not always the same shape as the pixels that should be erased

-In the current implementation, the layout stage:
+In the current implementation, the default detect stage:

-• converts them into TextBlock values
+• converts text detections into TextBlock values

 What a segmentation mask is